Find the Cheapest Insurance Quotes in Your Area

 Our team of analysts compared quotes to see which cities and companies had the cheapest auto insurance rates in West Virginia.
-We used two sample drivers - single 30 and 65 year old men - as our benchmark, and compared quotes across the Mountain State.
-While costs for our profiled drivers averaged $1,388 a year, the highest rates were about $2,492 more or 4.5x the cost of the cheapest to give you a sense of the range.
+We used one sample driver, a single thirty year old male, as our benchmark, and compared quotes across the Mountain State.
+While costs for our profiled drivers averaged $1,709 a year, the highest rates were about $2,955 more or 3.3x the cost of the cheapest to give you a sense of the range.
 That's why to find the best car insurance rates in WV, drivers should compare at least three quotes.
 Enter your zip code to start with a list of insurers in your area.

 - Cheapest Auto Insurance Companies